 Writer Biography: Tia Ayele

-Tia is a sophomore International Affairs major from Tucker, GA.
+Tia is a fourth year International Affairs major at the University of Georgia.
 As a first-generation Ethiopian-American and an avid reader of Foreign Policy, she is especially interested in the political and economic developments of the Horn of Africa and the Middle East.
 While just a freshman, Tia was actively involved in organizations such as the Student Government Association, Habitat for Humanity, the Roosevelt Institute, and the Ethiopian Student Association.
 In the same year, she conducted honors-level research through CURO by assessing the future of Christianity in the Middle East.
-Next Fall, Tia will be continuing her track of international affairs in Ethiopia through a program funded by the NSEP Boren Scholarship, where she will also participate in intensive language training in both Amharic and Arabic.
-Currently, Tia is interning as a Research Associate at the British Standards Institute and preparing for her upcoming year in Ethiopia.
-Tia is also a Presidential Scholar and a student in the honors program.
+Currently, Tia is concentrating her efforts in famine relief for Somalia and the surrounding devastated areas.

-The Life of Janis Joplin: A Look into Dismantling Patiarchy (December 18, 2012)
+The Life of Janis Joplin: A Look into Dismantling Patriarchy (December 18, 2012)

 The Death of the Ethiopian Prime Minister Meles Zenawi (November 21, 2012)